Irys-xyz/ARchivers/README.md

 # ARticle
 For ARticle, you need a NewsAPI API key - which you can get at https://newsapi.org
-Add this to your wallet.json (or example.wallet.json - rename to wallet.json)
+Add this to your `wallet.json` (or example.wallet.json - rename to wallet.json)
 (it can be run without as an external import - just don't invoke `updateNewsApi`)

-Tweak config.json as required, adding in keyterms - tweak instances to about 50% of your MAX_CONCURRENT_SESSIONS value.
+Tweak config.json as required, adding in `keyterms` - tweak `instances` to about 50% of your `MAX_CONCURRENT_SESSIONS` value.

-if you are noticing too many re-uploads of unchanged data, or that the system is not responding to changes, change the `difference` value in the config - lower = more sensitive to changes.
+If you are noticing too many re-uploads of unchanged data, or that the system is not responding to changes, change the `difference` value in the config - lower = more sensitive to changes.

-### running
+### Running

-install PM2 globally:
+Install PM2 globally: (use elevated terminal)
-`sudo yarn global add pm2`
+`yarn global add pm2`
-build the project:
+Build the project:
 `yarn build`
-start the project:
+Start the project (TwittAR and ARticle):
 `pm2 start ARchiver.ecosystem.config.js`